 Failure modes are a critical consideration for reliability and safety:

-- •False positives leading to unnecessary repairs: repairs applied where friction did not exist, wasting resources and potentially confusing users.
+- False positives leading to unnecessary repairs: repairs applied where friction did not exist, wasting resources and potentially confusing users.

-- •False negatives missing real friction: legitimate issues go unaddressed, eroding trust.
+- False negatives missing real friction: legitimate issues go unaddressed, eroding trust.

-- •Repair-induced side effects: a repair alters a downstream dependency, causing new errors or data inconsistencies.
+- Repair-induced side effects: a repair alters a downstream dependency, causing new errors or data inconsistencies.

-- •Feedback loops and model drift: repaired journeys change signals that the AI uses for detection, causing drift without retraining.
+- Feedback loops and model drift: repaired journeys change signals that the AI uses for detection, causing drift without retraining.

-- •Security and data integrity risks: automated actions bypass human checks, creating attack surfaces if not properly secured.
+- Security and data integrity risks: automated actions bypass human checks, creating attack surfaces if not properly secured.

-- •Policy misalignment: regulatory or business policy constraints are violated due to overly aggressive autonomous repairs.
+- Policy misalignment: regulatory or business policy constraints are violated due to overly aggressive autonomous repairs.

 Practical Implementation Considerations

 Concrete guidance and tooling are essential to translate the patterns above into a working system.
 The following considerations cover instrumentation, data management, AI and agentic workflows, safety, and operational readiness.
+This connects closely with Agentic AI for Automated Post-Interaction Surveying and Root Cause Analysis.

 Instrumentation and Telemetry